Brittdrog/Drogemoller_lab_website/content/authors/fladha/_index.md

 ---
 Feryal Ladha is an undergraduate student at the University of Manitoba pursuing a BSc in Genetics.
 Her project focuses on the development of polygenic risk scores to predict cisplatin-induced tinnitus.

-**Awards/fellowships:**
+**Awards:**
 - CancerCare Manitoba Research Institute Summer Studentship